aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/how-to/edit-photo-programmatically/adjust-image/_index.md

 type: docs
 weight: '90'
 url: /net/developer-guide/how-to/edit-photo-programmatically/adjust-image
-linktitle: Adjust an image
+linktitle: How to adjust an image
 title: How to adjust an image
 description: Adjust an image brightness, contrast and gamma coefficient.
 Gamma corrections.
 keywords: [adjust an image, gamma corrections, image brightness, contrast corrections]
 ---

-# How to adjust an image
+## How to adjust an image

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;